Ok, In Part 3 and Part 4, now outlined two concepts:

 Does it flatline quickly?
 Like with a French-English translator.

 Flywheels are great.
-And can be important in accelerating parts of the curve.
+And they can be important in accelerating parts of the curve.
 But they don’t change the ultimate shape.
 And the shape of the curve determines your ultimate competitive strength.

 That is the difference between an operating activity that is required (i.e., table stakes) versus one that can create a sustainable advantage.